ms-van3t-devs/ms-van3t/README.md

 Not installing `libclang-common-8-dev` may result in QtCreator wrongly highlighting several errors and not recognizing some types, when opening any source or header file, even if the code compiles correctly.

+**Important**: if `libclang-common-8-dev` is not available, you can try installing a newer version.
+For example, on Ubuntu 22, we verified that `libclang-common-15-dev` works well too.

 # Sample V2I example and V2I/V2N applications

 *ms-van3t* currently supports two stacks/communication technologies for V2I/V2N: